k21971/EvilHack/doc/evilhack-changelog.md

 - Some minor curses mode fixes
 - Fix: wish prompt
 - New command (^U) to remove remembered 'I' monster markers from the map
+- Rename EvilHack changelog extension to .md and update formatting